jasong689/kira/README.md

 Running main.go will accept a list of "events" from stdin.

-Events should be in the format of `2019-01-01 15:30 16:30`.
+Events should be in the format of `2019-01-01 15:30 16:30` where `15:30` is the event start time and `16:30` is the event end time.
 Each event should be entered on a newline.
 Once all events have been entered and `end` has been sent to stdin, overlaps will be returned to stdout.

+## Tests

+Use `go test` to run tests.

 ## Examples
 Example 1